 - The data logger is password protected and needs to be initialised before use.
 Each data logger has a different password (code) which is required for erasing and initialising. - Please keep the code in a safe place as it is always required for erasing the memory. - Connect the data logger to a USB socket of a USB host enabled device (PC, tablet, etc) by using the USB cable which has been provided with the logger. - The data logger will appear like a USB disk storing two or three files: CONTROL.TXT and DATALOGS.CSV.
 Open the file CONTROL.TXT with a simple text editor.
 If your system does not have a native text editor please install one before using the data logger.
-We have tested Notepad on Windows, Gedit on Ubuntu, and Ted on Android 4.0. - Some Android devices do not immediately open USB drives and require a specific app to manage USB drives, those may also not allow for enough power for charging. - The latest Mac versions try to write somewhat like 150 hidden files on the logger memory: The logger does not allow that and an error message is produced ("Cannot repair disk").
-In this case Mac users should install a "Virtual Machine" (VirtualBox) that can be downloaded for free and run a free Linux image (or Windows) to program the device.
-However the logger remains fully readable by the native Mac OS: Data can be downloaded (sampling will resume once the device is unplugged).
+We have tested Notepad on Windows, Gedit on Ubuntu, TextEdit on Mac and Ted on Android 4.0. - Some Android devices do not immediately open USB drives and require a specific app to manage USB drives, those may also not allow for enough power for charging. - Some versions of Apple Macs sometimes may show a message ("Cannot save file").
+Please note that does not indicate malfunction of the logger: That indicates that the logger has restarted and the current CONTROL file is not longer linked to the device: just abandon editing that file and reopen it from the external drive.

-The file CONTROL.TXT on a new XV 103 will appear as below:
+The file CONTROL.TXT on a new XV 103A1 will appear as below:

-GEOSIGNAL USB DATA LOGGER
+GEOSIGNAL USB DATA LOGGER SN:00000001

-'''

-SN:0000001

-MEMORY:
+MEMORY: code?

-DATE: 16Y/01M/01D Fr

-TIME: 12H:00M:069
+DATE: 18Y/01M/01D Mo TIME: 12H:00M:06S

-SCAN RATE:
+SCAN RATE: 00s

-START TIME: 01M/01D 12H:00M:30S Fr
+START TIME: 01M/01D 12H:00M:30S Mo

 CLOCK: +000

-VINPUT: 00.090 V+010 Vr Bt998
+VINPUT: 00.090V+010Vr Bt99%

 Edit values & save file to program them.
 Do not change position/length of fields.

 Detach and plug device to show actual programmed values.
 Log starts at Start Time after device is detached from USB.

 Scans: 00s 01s 10s 01m 10m 01h 01d 01w

-Clock +-sec per week
+Clock +-sec per week Vrange 5,10,20,50,100

-Vrange 5,10,20,50,100

 Input code to unlock device.

-'''